danielnoam/portfolio/content/games/chicken-invaders-remake/content.md

 "Chicken Invaders Remake" is a collaborative project developed during my fourth semester as a team-based learning experience.
 Our team consisted of 2 programmers (including myself), 2 3D modelers, and 1 technical artist.

-Our goal was to recreate the original game's idea with modern visuals and reimagined gameplay, while practicing teamwork, version control, and coordinated game development.
+Our goal was to recreate the original game's idea with modern visuals and reimagined gameplay.

 </div>